saltzm/async_io_uring/README.md

 # About

 `AsyncIOUring` is an event loop that wraps the `IO_Uring` library with coroutines support.
-It is currently relatively complete, but has a few remaining `TODO`s in the source.
+It is currently relatively complete, with a few `TODO`s marked in the source.
 It's not used in production anywhere currently.

 See the `examples` directory for an echo client and server that use the event loop.